 You religiously clean the dryer filter and remove the collected lint after every load.
 You religiously sort laundry loads and do everything you can to prevent excessive lint on clothes.
 And yet, your laundry comes out of the clothes washer wearing a distinctly fuzzy coat.
 What's the problem?
 Most likely, your washer lint trap or water filter is clogged.

-How To Clean A Washer Lint Trap
+How to Clean a Washer Lint Trap

 The first step is to find the filter.

 Older standard top load washers have a cleanable filter (we'll discuss new models later).
 If you have your owner's operating or repair manual, it will tell you where the washer's lint filter is located.
-If the manual is long gone, find it here.

 If you can't find the manual, it's time to go on a lint filter hunt.
 Some washer filters are located along the top rim of the washer tub.
 Slide your fingers around the top of the washer drum and you may find a screen to pull out or just simply a great deal of lint that needs to be removed.